misterfish/stick/README.md

 ## Abstract data types

-Abstract data types can help eliminate an entire class of bugs, by making impossible states unrepresentable.
+Abstract (or 'algebraic') data types can help eliminate an entire class of bugs, by making impossible states unrepresentable.

 Imagine you have something like a traffic light, which at any moment can be either red, yellow, green, or broken.
 (Or a download, which can be in